millord/typescript100daysChallenge/README.md

 The purpose of this algorithm is to return the value which is in the middle of the array.

 2. add:

 The purpose of this algorithm is to take a any amount of input put it in an array and add them all. :smiley:

+3. addBorder:

+The purpose of this algorithm is to make a border at the beginning and bend of a array of strings. add them all. :grin: